ClementCauffet/NFT-Collection-IPFS/README.md

 ### Structure

-- PNG stored on IPFS
+- PNG stored on IPFS (available in this package too)
 - Metadata (JSON) stored on IPFS
 - NFT created from the smart-contract (Solidity)
 - dApp using reactJS to interract with the smart contract

-Try running some of the following tasks:
+Try running some of the following tasks to test the smart-contract on your own:

 ```shell
 npx hardhat help